JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-command-line-compiler.md

 type: tutorial
 layout: tutorial
 title: "Hello Kotlin/Native using Command Line Compiler"
-description: "A look at how to compileKotlin/Native applications using the command line compiler"
+description: "A look at how to compile Kotlin/Native applications using the command line compiler"
 authors:
   - Hadi Hariri
 date: 2020-01-15